Grandma's old fashioned cake icing can help you turn any homemade dessert cake into an attractive centerpiece for any serving table.

 Boil about five minutes, and while hot, and when the cakes are nearly cold, spread some evenly over the surface of one of the cakes; put a second one on top, alternating the mixture and cakes; then cover top and sides, and set in a warm oven to harden.

-All who have tried recipe after recipe, vainly hoping to find one where the chocolate sticks to the cake and not to the fingers, will appreciate this homemade cake icing recipe.
+All who have tried recipe after recipe, vainly hoping to find one where the chocolate sticks to the cake and not to the fingers, will appreciate this old fashioned cake icing.

 In making those most palatable of cakes, Chocolate Eclairs, the recipe just given will be found very satisfactory.